 "CMIP6 model data produced by <Your Centre Name> is licensed under a Creative Commons Attribution "[] Share Alike" 4.0 International License (http://creativecommons.org/licenses/by/4.0/).
-Use of the data should be acknowledged following guidelines found at

-The [] indicates that institutions may choose to use the Non-commercial version of this license by inserting the words "NonCommercial" at this point, but this will significantly limit the use of the data in downstream climate mitigation and adaptation applications.
+Use of the data should be acknowledged following guidelines found at point, but this will significantly limit the use of the data in downstream climate mitigation and adaptation applications.
 Please do not simply copy the statement above when writing data; Some text must be entered, some text is optional and the symbols "[]" should not appear in the licensing text.